LanceMcCarthy/akeyless-extension-azdo/README.md

 ## Dynamic Secrets

 For dynamic secrets, the outputs are available as both individual outputs and the entire value.
+Multiline values within dynamic secret results are also handled automatically — see [Multiline Secrets](#multiline-secrets).

 - [Automatic Output](#automatic-outputs)
 - [Plain Output](#plain-output)